hasura/ndc-storage/docs/objects.md

 ### Download Text Objects

-Use the `downloadStorageObjectText` query if you are confident that object content is plain text.
+Use the `downloadStorageObjectText` query if you are confident that the object content is plain text.

 ```gql
 query DownloadObjectText {